Religion in North Korea: Main religions

-Cheondoism
+Chondoism

 Chondoism (천도교 Ch'ŏndogyo) or Cheondoism (South Korean spelling) is a religion with roots in Confucianised indigenous shamanism.
 It is the religious dimension of the Donghak ("Eastern Learning") movement that was founded by Choe Je-u (1824–1864), a member of an impoverished yangban (aristocratic) family, in 1860 as a counter-force to the rise of "foreign religions", which in his view included Buddhism and Christianity (part of Seohak, the wave of Western influence that penetrated Korean life at the end of the 19th century).
 Choe Je-u founded Chondoism after having been allegedly healed from illness by an experience of Sangje or Haneullim, the god of the universal Heaven in traditional shamanism.

 The Donghak movement became so influential among common people that in 1864 the Joseon government sentenced Choe Je-u to death.
 The movement grew and in 1894 the members gave rise to the Donghak Peasant Revolution against the royal government.
 With the division of Korea in 1945, most of the Chondoist community remained in the north, where the majority of them dwelled.

 Chondoism is the sole religion to be favoured by the North Korean government.
 It has political representation as the Party of the Young Friends of the Heavenly Way, and is regarded by the government as Korea's "national religion" because of its identity as a minjung (popular) and "revolutionary anti-imperialist" movement.